AdaptivMCP/AdaptivMCP/docs/start_session.md

 This document explains how controllers and assistants should start a session with the GitHub MCP server in this repository.

-The single source of truth for expectations is the `controller_contract` tool.
+The single source of truth for expectations and limits is the `controller_contract` tool.
+That contract now includes an explicit `limits` section that describes external constraints (model provider token/time limits, GitHub API and repository limits, and MCP runtime constraints).
+This server does **not** add its own per-task budgets on top of those; instead, it defines workflows, guardrails, and editing preferences that sit inside whatever limits the environment enforces.

 This file and the controller prompt docs (`docs/assistant/CONTROLLER_PROMPT_V1.md`) are commentary and examples that show how to honor that contract in practice.
-If anything here disagrees with `controller_contract`, the contract wins and the docs should be updated.
+If anything here disagrees with `controller_contract`, the contract wins and the docs should be updated via normal PRs.

 ## Recommended startup sequence